pwightman/BBGroover/README.md

 ### BBGrooverDelegate

-This method is called every time the groover ticks.
+`groover:didTick:` is called every time the groover ticks.
 Ticks are determined by whichever voice has the highest sibdivision.
 For example, if the groove's tempo was 60, and the voice with the highest subdivision was 16th notes, then this delegate would be called 16 times every second, whether a voice is actually playing or not.

 ```
 - (void) groover:(BBGroover *)groover didTick:(NSNumber *)tick {